 However, the risk increases if there is any family history of Sanfilippo, and this risk varies depending on where in the family tree you and the affected child are.
-For more details download our PDF on understanding genetic risk.
+Please see the table below for examples.
 A genetic counsellor can also calculate and explain the risk to you.

 How do I get tested?